ppy/osu-wiki/news/2025/2025-07-05-osucatch-world-cup-2025-quarterfinals-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/1a8kmvlpSj4" frameborder="0" allowfullscreen></iframe>
 </div>

 The biggest project of the week came in the form of the tiebreaker, with [Symholic](https://osu.ppy.sh/beatmaps/artists/130) delivering us a five-and-a-half minutes long symphonic rock track in [Veil of Ash](https://osu.ppy.sh/beatmapsets/2391791#fruits/5177767), featuring Rina Komatsu.
-The map by ::Yoshi\1green::{ user=1035891 } features fairly conventional patterning, but quickly turns into a very mechanically demanding marathon due to the intensity of the track.
+The map by ::Yoshi_green::{ user=1035891 } features fairly conventional patterning, but quickly turns into a very mechanically demanding marathon due to the intensity of the track.
 This was a large collaborative effort, so be sure to check out the end result by clicking on the video above!

 ## Quarterfinals summary